Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Anomaly Detection Algorithm

-Once the GLR has been computed, we must determine which points correspond to changepoints.
+Once the wGLR has been computed, we must determine which points correspond to changepoints.
 The original GLR algorithm solves this problem by taking the point $k$ at which the metric is maximized.
 In our case, however, we must take into account that there are several changepoints in the complete dataset.
 Therefore, we first find windows of contiguous measurements where the $\text{GLR}$ is above a threshold $\text{GLR}_\text{thr}$ and, for each window, we designate the maximum among those points to be a changepoint $k^\text{cp}$.
-The number of changepoints will equal the number of windows above the threshold found.

-The results obtained by this stage of the algorithm depend on how its main hyperparameter, the threshold, is set.
+The effectiveness of this stage of the algorithm depends on how the threshold $\text{GLR}_\mathrm{thr}$ is set.
 Under the assumption that the dry friction coefficient is constant and the viscous friction coefficient is correctly estimated with $\tilde{f}^\mathrm{v}$, Wilk's theorem shows that $\text{GLR}/\sigma_v^2 \sim \chi^2$, where $\sigma_v^2$ is the variance of the noise in the signal \cite{wilks_large-sample_1938}.
 This provides a good way to determine the threshold: if we want to have a false positive probability smaller than $10^{-9}$, we find the value of the threshold such that $P(\chi^2 > \text{GLR}_\text{thr}/\sigma_v^2) < 10^{-9}$.
-However, a high threshold will also reduce the probability of detecting changepoints.
-An analysis of this trade-off is done in Section~\ref{sec:results}.
+However, a high threshold will also reduce the probability of detecting changepoints, a trade-off that will be analyzed in Section~\ref{sec:results}.